LESSONS FROM THE ART STUDIO

 Anything Worth Doing is Worth Doing Badly

 Not the orthodox way of looking at excellence.
 However, leadership is a messy proposition for anyone learning to lead.
-Leadership is worth doing badly.
-Encourage your student-athletes to get going, start leading and take the lumps that comes with learning to lead.
+Since leadership is a social process, it follows that team leaders will need to experiment with such things as peer accountability.
+Invariably, the beginning leader will stumble.
+Encourage your student-athletes to get going, start leading, and take the lumps that come with learning to lead.

-The art studio encourages the student to take risks.
+The art studio encourages the student to explore.
 Taking risks—experimentation—and being willing to do leadership badly are part of the learning process.
 In the art studio students are encouraged when they do something badly.
 They quickly look at the bad product and figure out how to improve upon their work.
+Poor outcomes are not seen as failures.
+Rather, the art student returns to the canvas to try again.

 Here’s a simple way for you to guide your student-athletes to face the fact that risk is necessary for them to fully develop as a leader.
 Have them set up a matrix that involves listing leadership goals on one side of the ledger with possible risks on the other.